-High inflation, a structural and entrenched feature of Iran's economy, will remain a primary barrier to growth in the segment by discouraging Iranians from using life insurance solutions as a conduit for savings.
-Government involvement in the sector through the regulator and the dominating state-owned insurance firm will also hinder optimal growth in the segment, particularly by discouraging competition among local reinsurers.
-In addition, the historic lack of a significant life insurance market means that public awareness of its benefits have been, and should remain, low.
+For a middle-income country with a sizeable population, Iran's life insurance market remains significantly underdeveloped, with penetration currently at around 0.2% of GDP.
+The segment is also considerably smaller than the non-life sector, accounting for just 10% of total premiums.
+The development of the market has been stunted by a lack of growth in Iran's economy over recent years as well as a lack of foreign competition due to the international sanctions imposed on the country.
+We also believe that government involvement in the sector through the regulator and the dominating state-owned insurance firm has hindered growth by discouraging competition among local re-insurers.
+In addition, the historical lack of a significant life insurance market means that public awareness of its benefits has been minimal and will remain so.
 As such, we envisage that the sector will remain in an embryonic stage of development over the longer term.

-While the market will remain small in absolute terms, we expect to see significant annual growth rates in terms of gross premiums written in Iran's life insurance sector, outpacing much of the larger non-life sector.
+While the market will remain small in absolute terms, we expect that lifting of sanctions and subsequent acceleration of economic output will lead to significant annual growth rates in terms of gross premiums written in Iran's life insurance sector, outpacing much of the larger non-life sector.
 This growth is based upon the gradual improvement in awareness of insurance benefits via concentrated marketing campaigns on the part of leading domestic firms, and upon the changing demographics of Iran's population, which will increase demand for later in life savings and care products over the longer term.